rgdonohue/web-mapping-short-course/module-01/lesson-01.md

 # Lesson 01.
 Drawing Data with Web Maps

-Intro here bla bla bla.

 To begin, clone or [download the course repository](https://github.com/rgdonohue/web-mapping-short-course) to your computer.

 Clone or unzip the contents of the files in a known location (i.e., your Desktop or Documents).
 Briefly examine the contents of the directory named `module-01`.

-## Setting up a development environment (15 min)
+## Setting up a development environment

 There are many resources and tools for getting going with web mapping.
 But sometimes getting the development environment set up so you can write code and test your map is overlooked.
 Let's consider the principle components of a web development process: